Mrs Nikki Joyce

 She says, ‘My strength is in Strategic Planning and the ‘big picture planning’ of centres, alongside the day to day operation.
 My first centre involved a new build, as well as converting an older building for use.’

-‘My current centre required a major turn-around when I first took it over, due to Ministry of Education requirements.
+‘My recent centre required a major turn-around when I first took it over, due to Ministry of Education requirements.
 I upgraded not only the physical centre, but also the teaching philosophy and management systems, for it to become a successful and viable centre of learning, earning a positive ERO review.’

-Alongside owning and managing her centres, Mrs Joyce has taken great interest in educational research and has attended many ECE conferences, including attending conferences twice in Reggio Emilia, Italy, home to the Reggio Emilia inspired philosophy for Early Childhood, centred on the principles of respect, responsibility and community through exploration, discover and play.
+Alongside owning and managing her centres, Mrs Joyce took great interest in educational research and has attended many ECE conferences, including attending conferences twice in Reggio Emilia, Italy, home to the Reggio Emilia inspired philosophy for Early Childhood, centred on the principles of respect, responsibility and community through exploration, discover and play.
 In 2018, she travelled to Finland to learn more about their preschools and how their population consistently sits near the top of not only PISA scores, but also happiness and wellbeing scores.